 Columbus claimed Hispaniola in 1492, and it later became the major launching base for the Spanish conquest of the Caribbean, as well as the American mainland.

-Subsequently, disease and slavery were introduced by the Spanish conquistadors, and the indigenous Arawak peoples were destroyed.
+Subsequently, the Spanish conquistadors introduced disease and slavery, and the indigenous Arawak peoples were destroyed.

 In the 17th Century, with the Spanish in control, the French established a colony on the island.
 The Spanish later ceded the western third of Hispaniola in 1697, which in 1804 became known as Haiti, at the conclusion of the Haitian Slave Revolt.